 The Emirate of Dubai and certain other emirates impose taxes on certain goods and services, including alcoholic beverages and hotel and restaurant bills.
-For instance, all sales of hotels are subject to a municipality fee.
-The municipality fee in Dubai was reduced from 10% to 7% as of 1 July 2018.

 Other taxes

 There are no personal income taxes in the UAE.
 Only government employees are required to pay social insurance contributions.
 However, it is worth noting that individuals may be subject to other fees or levies.
 For instance, the Dubai Municipality applies a housing fee amounting to 5% of the annual rental value of property leased by Dubai residents, payable alongside the water and electricity bill.